-A study tested the activities of TTO and its components against S. aureus, P. acnes, and S. epidermidis was tested.
+UN étude tested the activities of TTO and its components against S. aureus, P. acnes, et S. epidermidis was tested.
 The results have shown that TTO has dose-dependent inhibitory activities against the test microbes, the zone of inhibition increasing with the dose.
 It also showed that alpha-terpineol’s minimum inhibitory concentration is the lowest, followed by terpinen-4-ol, TTO, and alpha-pinene.

 S. aureus can cause cellulitis, an infection of the skin characterized by redness, warmth, tenderness, and swelling of the affected area.
 Waters Mist is formulated to treat cellulitis, which can be caused by various factors.
 Open wounds, animal bites, and exposure to bacteria are known to cause cellulitis.

 TTO can also inhibit the growth of Pasteurella mutocida, a bacterium that can cause cellulitis from animal bites.